tobyhodges/lesson-sprint-recommendations/during.md

     ensures that all topics are covered in a timely fashion.
     The Timekeeper prompts the
     Facilitator/speaker to move on when necessary to cover everything.
   - an _Issue/Task Creator_, who keeps track of actions that arise from the check-in discussion and creates an issue or describes the task in the shared notes.
   - a _Notetaker_, who takes minutes of what is discussed in the check-in.
     In some instances, it may be possible to combine the roles of Notetaker and Task Creator.
-- **Make note of who is working on/is going to work on what.**
+- **Record information about participants and contributions.**
+  - When working on an online repository, you can use issues to describe and assign tasks.
+  This can also be directly done on the shared notes that everyone has access to.
   This helps to avoid duplication of effort during the sprint, and gives participants a way of coordinating additional discussions among themselves where appropriate to make progress on a task.
+  - Prompt participants to add their details to the shared notes, so you can refer to it later and ensure everyone's contributions are recorded and proper credit is given when publishing the lesson.
 - **Use a chat channel for communication outside check-ins.**
   To allow participants to "unplug" from video calls/move to separate locations for the bulk of the sprint, use a text-based chat such as Slack or Gitter for discussion when not